-Click-to-open rate is a metric to measure the effectiveness of your email content because if your links, the layout, and the content are attention-grabbing, the recipients will want to click a CTA to learn more.
-CTOR leaves room for the interpretation between the number of people who opened the email and the number of people who opened and actually had an actual activity (click).
+Click-to-open rate is a metric used to measure the effectiveness of your email content because if your links, layout, and content are attention-grabbing, the recipients will want to click a CTA to learn more.
+CTOR leaves room for interpretation between the number of people who opened the email and the number of people who opened it and actually performed an activity (click).

 CTOR metric is calculated by the number of clicks divided by the number of opens.

 For example, if there are 100 clicks and 180 opens of an email, the CTOR results would be 55% ((100/180)* 100)

 A good CTOR should be around 20%-30% depending on the industry and the goal of the email campaign.

 In order to obtain the best results and make necessary improvements, you need to categorize your emails (newsletter, promotional, welcome etc.), then apply the metric separetely for each type.

 Make your emails easily scannable,